Shamsullo/mini-eshop/README.md

   Username: Shmas
   Password: 1234

 All the requirements which were give can are in the 'mini_shop_v1'.
-In the'mini_shop_v2' I started building this assigment with RESP API, so you as it is just started you can ignore it for now.
+In the'mini_shop_v2' I started building this assigment with RESP API, so as it is just started you can ignore it for now.

 #### After cloning the project from Github, can follow these step to run the project in your computer locally.